HL7/VhDir/pages/_includes/vhdir-practitionerrole-intro.md

 1. A boolean value in `practitionerRole.active`
 1. At least one value describing the role the practitioner performs in `practitionerRole.code`
-1. For each indication of whether the practitioner is accepting new patients in their role, one boolean value in `practitionerRole.newPatients.acceptingPatients` (extension)

 **Profile specific implementation guidance:**